fx-giant/giant-documentations/giant/github-for-dummies.md

 ![example](images/git-for-dummies/example1.PNG)

 For the sake of this example, we have to **fork a repository**.
-Forking a repository is copying someone else's repository for you to make your own changes to.
-First, go to the link of the other person's repository.
+Forking a repository is copying someone else's repository to make  changes to.
+First, go to the link of the other repository.
 Here is an example repository to use : [example repository](https://github.com/TuanNguyenAlpha/example)

 ![example2](images/git-for-dummies/example2.PNG)

 Once we log in to our account on [github.com](https://github.com/), click the **fork** button at the top right.
-Now we have a copy of the other person's repository.
+Now we have a copy of the other repository.

-We will be running through some basic git commands using this newly created repository.
+We will be running through some basic git commands using this forked repository.
 Search **git bash** on the local machine and proceed to open it.
-A window will pop up looking something like this:
+A window will pop up looking like this:

 ![bashexample](images/git-for-dummies/bash.PNG)